lukejagg/pytorch-online-triplet-loss/README.md

-# pytorch-online-triplet-loss
+# Online Triplet Loss in PyTorch
-A PyTorch Implementation of Triplet Loss with Online Easy, Semi-Hard, and Hard Mining
+A PyTorch Implementation of Triplet Loss with Online Easy, Semi-Hard, and Hard Mining.